Cooler temps and rain could help corral blazes that forced thousands to flee New Mexico village

 Gov. Michelle Lujan Grisham's office confirmed one fatality as a result of the fire but said it had no further details.

-More than 500 structures have been destroyed or damaged, but it’s unclear how many were homes.
-A flyover to provide more accurate mapping and a better assessment of damage was planned overnight Tuesday, Lujan Grisham said.
+About 1,400 structures have been destroyed or damaged, but it’s unclear how many were homes.
+A flyover to provide more accurate mapping and a better assessment of damage is being organized, Lujan Grisham said.

 Ardis Holder left Ruidoso with her two young daughters, her gas tank nearly on empty and praying that they'd make it out safe.
 She was sure the house she rented in the village she grew up in is gone, based on the maps she's seen so far.